Based on 1 Reviews

 |10 and more than 10 Person||US$ 6479|

-If you’re wondering to know about what is included and what is excluded on this trip price, kindly check on cost given on a tab buttun.
+If you’re wondering to know about what is included and what is excluded on this trip price, kindly check on the cost given on a tab button.

 The classical Snowman Trek itinerary details

-An express Snowman trek 7 days itinerary is beast for all age tourist.
-Take a look a special druk trail plan itinerary as given here.1 Day Landing in Paro, Bhutan and explore the Paro Valley.
+An express Snowman trek 7 days itinerary is a beast for all-age tourists.
+Take a look at a special Snowman trail trekking route in Bhutan itinerary as given here.1 Day Landing in Paro, Bhutan and explore the Paro Valley.

 Paro is an excellent valley situated in Western Bhutan with an area of 2800 Square kilometers.
 Amazing Lhakhangs and religious communities are roosted on mountain slopes.
 Two holy waterways with their particular source at Jumolhari and Chumo Phug mountains clear path through Paro valley upgrading its excellence and magnificence.